Archaeological Synchronism.

 package eratosthenes

 aims to provide a coherent foundation for archaeological chronology-building by incorporating, computationally, all relevant sources of information on uncertain archaeological or historical dates.
-Archaeological dates are often subject to relational conditions (via seriation or stratigraphic relationships) and absolute constraints (such as radiocarbon dates, datable artifacts, or other known historical events, as termini post or ante quem), which prompt the use of a joint conditional probability density to convey those relationships.
-The date of any one event can then be marginalized from that full, joint conditional distribution, which is achieved using a Gibbs sampler to draw estimates uniformly between potential earliest and latest bounds.
+Archaeological dates are often subject to relational conditions (via seriation or stratigraphic relationships) and absolute constraints (such as radiocarbon dates, datable artifacts, or other known historical events, as termini post or ante quos), which prompt the use of a joint conditional probability density to convey those relationships.
+The date of any one event can then be marginalized from that full, joint conditional distribution, which is achieved using a two-stage Gibbs sampler to draw estimates uniformly between potential earliest and latest bounds.
 Ancillary functions include checking for discrepancies in sequences of events and constraining optimal seriations to known sequences.

 While software exists for calibrating and conditioning radiocarbon dates upon relative constraints, such as BCal (Buck, Christen, and James 1999) and OxCal (Bronk Ramsey 2009), the aim of eratosthenes